genuineinsaan/CodSoft-Task-1-Number-Guessing-Game./README.md

 ---

 ## How to Run
-1. Clone this repository:
-  gh repo clone genuineinsaan/CodSoft-Task-1-Number-Guessing-Game.

-2. Compile the program:
+1. Compile the program:

    javac NumberGuessingGame.java

-4. Run the program:
+2. Run the program:

    java NumberGuessingGame